lukcic/devops/AWS/SysAdmin/EC2.md

 * need permissions on EC2 role to send data to CloudWatch, eg. CloudWatchAgentServerPolicy  or CloudWatchAgentAdminPolicy (can add data to parameter store)

 ### CloudWatch Unified Agent
-Unified - new type, metrics and loga at the same time.
+Unified - new type, metrics and logs at the same time.
 Default namespace for metrics from agent is called CWAgent.

 procstat plugin - collect metrics and monitor system utilizaiton of individual processes (pid_file - pid, exe - process name, regex pattern).